Skip to content

 Step 1: Understanding Lofi Groove

-At the heart of every great lofi track is its groove—a relaxed, imperfect rhythm that evokes comfort and nostalgia.
+At the core of every lofi track is its groove—a relaxed rhythm with a human feel that defines the genre’s soothing quality.

 Practical Solution: Embrace Swing